sdv-dev/PyMetrics/README.md

 ### Daily Summary

-On a daily basis, this workflow summarizes the PyPI download data from `pypi.csv` and calculates downloads for ecosystems/libraries.
+On a daily basis, this workflow summarizes the PyPI download data from `pypi.csv` and calculates downloads for libraries.
-An ecosystem is defined as a collection of libraries, which may depend on each other.

 The summarized data is uploaded to a GitHub repo:
 - [Downloads_Summary.xlsx](https://github.com/sdv-dev/sdv-dev.github.io/blob/gatsby-home/assets/Downloads_Summary.xlsx)

-#### SDV Ecosystem Calculation
+#### SDV Calculation
 Installing the main SDV library also installs all the other libraries as dependencies.
-To calculate SDV ecosystem downloads, we use an exclusive download methodology:
+To calculate SDV downloads, we use an exclusive download methodology:

 1. Get download counts for `sdgym` and `sdv`.
 2. Adjust `sdv` downloads by subtracting `sdgym` downloads (since sdgym depends on sdv).